 The right Shopify profit app depends less on your absolute revenue and more on what your bottleneck actually is.
 A practical framework:

 At this stage you need cheap, fast, and right-enough.
-The Lifetimely Shopify App's free tier (up to 50 orders/month) gives you a clean Shopify P&L. PodVector's entry tier gives you POD-accurate supplier costs from the first order.
+The Lifetimely Shopify App's free tier (up to 50 orders/month) gives you a clean Shopify P&L. PodVector AI's entry tier gives you POD-accurate supplier costs from the first order.

 This is the sweet spot for POD-native tools.
 You need accurate per-order supplier costs, operating profit (not just gross), and ad-spend integration with Meta or Google.

-You're past the order ceiling on the Lifetimely free tier, which means the next step is $149/mo — and at that price, you're paying for LTV features that POD doesn't lean on.
-PodVector's $29–$129 tiers cover the work that actually shifts your scaling decisions, and Victor handles the "what changed and why" question without an analyst.
+You're past the order ceiling on the Lifetimely free tier, which means the next step is the $79 S tier (or $149 once you clear 500 orders) — and at that price, you're paying for LTV features that POD doesn't lean on.
+PodVector AI's $29–$129 tiers cover the work that actually shifts your scaling decisions, and Victor handles the "what changed and why" question — reasoning over your real supplier line items rather than Shopify-only numbers.

 $200K–$1M/month, retention-driven POD: install both